 Our doctors participate in numerous clinical trials aimed at improving treatments options for people who request bloodless surgery.
 You may have the opportunity to participate in our ongoing clinical trials to test these approaches before they become widely available.

-- Support for your decisions.
-You meet individually with our team of doctors, nurses and staff to discuss your bloodless medical and surgical options.
-We help you choose an approach that is right for you.
+You meet individually with our team of doctors, nurses, and staff to discuss your bloodless medical and surgical options.
+We help you choose an approach that's right for you.

-- Commitment to safety and satisfaction.
-Our bloodless surgery program has been carefully designed to adhere with our hospital policies, guidelines and protocols.
+Our bloodless surgery program has been carefully designed to comply with our hospital policies, guidelines, and protocols.
 We are committed to your safety and satisfaction in every aspect of the care we provide.

-- Special expertise.
-Bloodless medical procedures require special expertise, precise monitoring, the latest equipment and innovative techniques.
-Our highly skilled team of experts offer you the latest advances.
+Bloodless medical procedures require special expertise, precise monitoring, the latest equipment, and innovative techniques.
+Our highly skilled team of experts offers you the latest advances.

-- Complex surgical care.
-We work closely with Duke surgeons in orthopaedics, neurosurgery, cardiology, cancer and other specialties.
+We work closely with Duke surgeons in orthopaedics, neurosurgery, cardiology, cancer, and other specialties.
 They are highly trained and expertly prepared to use bloodless techniques during complex surgical cases.

-- Pre-operative consultation.
-If you are interested in learning more about bloodless surgery at Duke University Hospital, call the Center for Blood Conservation at 919-668-2467 to to complete a preoperative consultation.
+If you are interested in learning more about bloodless surgery at Duke University Hospital, call the Center for Blood Conservation at 919-668-2467 to complete a pre-operative consultation.
 The doctors linked to this page are just a few of those with particular experience and interest in blood conservation techniques.
 Blood Conservation staff are also able to help you to find an appropriate specialist to care for your needs.